isc-projects/stork/doc/user/dhcp.rst

 the ``Proceed`` button to expand the form and enter the remaining subnet configuration information.

-The location where a subnet is saved depends on the loaded Kea hooks.
-With ``libdhcp_cb_cmds``, Stork updates the Config Backend database.
-With ``libdhcp_subnet_cmds``, Stork updates subnet data in the JSON configuration.
+The location where a subnet is saved in Kea instance depends on the loaded hooks.
+If the ``libdhcp_cb_cmds`` is loaded, Stork updates the subnet in the Config Backend database.
+If the ``libdhcp_subnet_cmds`` is loaded, Stork updates the subnet information in the JSON configuration.
 If both hooks are loaded, Stork alters only the subnet data in the Config Backend database and leaves the JSON configuration unchanged.
-In this case, Kea prioritizes subnets from the Config Backend database over the JSON configuration.
-Loading ``libdhcp_subnet_cmds`` and ``libdhcp_cb_cmds`` together is not recommended.
+It conforms to the Kea behavior which prioritizes the subnet configuration from the Config Backend database over the JSON configuration.

+Loading ``libdhcp_subnet_cmds`` and ``libdhcp_cb_cmds`` together is not recommended because it may lead to the configuration conflicts between the Config Backend and the configuration file.
+Stork doesn't take into account whether the edited subnet orginally comes from the Config Backend or the configuration file.
+As a result, it will duplicate the subnet sourced from the configuration file in the Config Backend database.
 See `Kea ARM config conflicts section <https://kea.readthedocs.io/en/stable/arm/config.html#config-conflicts>`_ for more details.